Tobati people

-The Tobati people (also known as Tobati-Enggros; also referred to as Youtefa Tobati) are an ethnic group from Jayapura, Indonesia.
+The Tobati people (also known as Tobati–Enggros; also referred to as Youtefa Tobati) are an ethnic group from Jayapura, Indonesia.
 The Tobati people inhabit the coastal area of Youtefa Bay, covering an area of 1,675 hectares within the South Jayapura district, and they have constructed settlements above the sea.

 Etymology

-The word Tobati has the same origin as Tabi, which means "sunrise."
-This village is believed to have been founded by the 'siblings of the sun,' hence named Tabati, which later became Tobati.
-According to another source, the name Tobati comes from to, meaning Sultan's command, and "bati," means boundary, indicating the Sultan of Tidore boundary reached Tobati Island.
+The name Tobati has the same origin as Tabi, which means 'sunrise'.
+This village is believed to have been founded by the 'siblings of the sun', hence named Tabati, which later became Tobati.
+According to another source, the name Tobati comes from to, meaning 'sultan's command', and bati, means 'boundary', indicating the Sultan of Tidore boundary reached Tobati Island.

 History

 The Tobati people are the original inhabitants of Jayapura.
-This tribe is also known as the Tobati-Enggros tribe.
-However, Enggros is occasionally considered a separate tribe but still closely related to Tobati.
+They are also known as the Tobati–Enggros people.
+However, the Enggros is occasionally considered a separate ethnic group but still closely related to Tobati.
 Apart from the Tobati tribe, there are also other indigenous tribes in Jayapura City, such as the Kayu Pulau, Kayu Batu, Nafri, Skouw, and Sentani tribes.

 Not far from the center of Jayapura city, about 20 minutes towards Abepura district, there is a bay called Youtefa Bay.
-In the bay, there are two traditional villages of the Tobati tribe, Tobati and Enggros, which have long inhabited the area.
+In the bay, there are two traditional villages of the Tobati people, Tobati and Enggros, which have long inhabited the area.